 Our name, American Native, is a play on our brand celebrating things that are American made, but another side of our name is a nod to a piece of our heritage, which is part Native American.
-The Chamberlain brothers were raised in Oklahoma, which has a very rich Native background, on a farm where working hard was praised, and learning to making things work with what you’ve got was the norm.
+The Chamberlain brothers were raised in Oklahoma, which has a very rich Native background, on a farm where working hard was praised, and learning to ‘make things work with what you’ve got’ was the norm.

-When we started making our aprons back in 2012, it was all about a premium, made in USA product.
+When we started making our aprons back in 2012, it was all about a premium, made-in-USA product.
 But over time, it became so much less about the product and so much more about the people who were wearing them.
 To us, the apron represents the dreamers, the do-ers, the people who set out to make something great with their hands, their time, and their passions.
 And those people, those stories, are why we’re here – why we want to keep going – to celebrate the spirit and story of people with the passion, grit, and courage to step out and do what they love.